 Christophe Roberts (b.
-1980, Chicago, Illinois) is a Brooklyn-based multidisciplinary artist working in sculpture, graphic design, and creative direction.
+1980, Chicago, Illinois) is a Brooklyn-based multidisciplinary artist working in sculpture, painting, design and installation work.
 His practice explores complex masculinities, rebel origin myths, and the commodification of identity through meditations on mass culture iconography.
 Roberts repurposes everyday objects with an intention to reconfigure their meaning and positioning in the familiar public archive.

 As a Bahamian artist reared in proximity to a lake that mimics the sea, yearning is the undercurrent of Roberts’ works.
 Jamaica Kincaid writes of men with “lines drawn through them,” men in search of their fathers, in search of their homelands.
 Since youth, Roberts created objects to neutralize a sense of absence, of discord with his environment.

 Coming of age in the bloom in hip-hop, Roberts’ early practice was influenced by music and salon culture.
 This formative engagement with countercultures that would be looted for commercial purposes inspires his use of line, color, and fragmentation.
 Roberts’ designs and figures acknowledge his own fraught relationship to capitalism.
 “If it wasn’t Nike, it wasn’t nothin’” was the childhood refrain.
 His use of gear paraphernalia and record industry insignia points to the export of daydream and desire.
 The larger project of these pieces considers the impermanence of physical artifacts and the fluidity of identity.
 What do we actually possess?
 How should we spend the currency of the internal?